-Given their widespread influence on the word production process, it is important to establish which semantic variables reliably affect word production (as measured in picture naming) and to understand the mechanisms underlying these effects.
+Given the possibility of widespread influence on the word production process, it is important to establish which semantic variables reliably affect word production (as measured in picture naming) and to understand the mechanisms underlying these effects.
 Understanding the influence of these semantic variables will facilitate our understanding of how information is represented and processed at the different stages of word production and help us to better understand word production mechanisms.
 More specifically, studying semantic variables will shed light on the structure of semantic representations and their influence on retrieval and selection of words in the mental lexicon.
 This also allows us to evaluate the adequacy of current theories of word production, given that some theories may not include the architectural elements required to explain the effects observed.
 Moreover, knowledge of the semantic variables that influence word production is also of methodological importance, as it can, for example, be used to achieve improved matching and control of influential variables.